ibonelli/sosbase/steps.md

 	We delete the record and report it on the console.
 commit19:
 	We now properly return if the delete was successful or not.
+commit20:
+	Returned content wasn't really necessary, so we return 204.